 The records of Packersfield town meetings show concern for the spiritual needs of residents of the southwest quarter.
-As part of the process of hiring Gad Newell, the town’s second minister, hired at this time, the Town agreed to help any new town that might be formed in the southwest quarter with its ministerial costs.
-The voters of Packersfield supported the new town formation even at the expense of their financing plan for the new meetinghouse.
+As part of the process of hiring Gad Newell, the town’s second minister hired at this time, the Town agreed to help any new town that might be formed in the southwest quarter with its ministerial costs.
+The voters of Packersfield supported the new town formation even at the expense of their financing plan for their new meetinghouse.
 From Town Meeting 1787: “Voted to suspent [sic] the Meeting House tax of the westerly part of Packersfield that is voted off until the last day of June next.”
 The meetinghouse tax was a special levy of one penny per acre for three years that was part of the town’s financing plan for its new meetinghouse.

-Nine years after the idea of a new town first appears in the records, a formal petition to form a new town was presented to the General Court of New Hampshire by Lott Cooke, a Packersfield citizen, and town-licensed tavern keeper, on behalf of residents of parts of Packersfield, Marlborough and Dublin.
+Nine years after the idea of a new town first appears in the records, a formal petition to form a new town was presented to the General Court of New Hampshire by Lott Cooke, a Packersfield citizen, and a town-licensed tavern keeper, on behalf of residents of parts of Packersfield, Marlborough, and Dublin.
 The General Court appointed a committee which reported favorably.

 [see the full petition at the end of this article]

 All three towns voted against it.
 A reason given by the towns of Marlborough and Dublin was that the new town had no meetinghouse.
 It is ironic that the petition cited poor access to public worship as one of their reasons for desiring a new town.
 Packersfield’s objection continued to be the proposed boundary.
-Packersfield men working for the new town tried again the next year with the same result.
+Not to be deterred, Packersfield men working for the new town tried again the next year with the same result.

 In the meantime the group working to form a new town was meeting, keeping records of their proceedings and raising money.
 The group accepted a plan for a new meetinghouse and Joshua Lawrence, another Packersfield man, donated land for the building in Roxbury Center.
 In Sept 1804 a building was raised.
 Historian Samuel Wadsworth wrote that this first meetinghouse was larger than its later replacement which was 32’ x 42’.
-Solomon Buckminster, Robert Emes and Timothy Fairbanks sold pews in the unfinished meetinghouse to raise the money to finish it.
+Solomon Buckminster, Robert Emes, and Timothy Fairbanks sold pews in the unfinished meetinghouse to raise the money to finish it.
 Solomon Buckminster was a Packersfield selectman and represented the town in the General Court.
 Emes and Fairbanks held various town offices as well.

-In 1805 the group dropped the idea of incorporating part of Dublin and added part of Keene to their design, initiating a petition among certain residents of Keene, Marlborough and Packersfield.
+In 1805 the group dropped the idea of incorporating part of Dublin and added part of Keene to their design, initiating a petition among certain residents of Keene, Marlborough, and Packersfield.

-Packersfield records a petition signed by a number of inhabitants of the southwest part of Packersfield, the easterly part of Keene and the northerly part of Marlborough praying that the town of Packersfield would vote off a certain part of their town to accommodate a new proposed town.
+Packersfield records a petition signed by a number of inhabitants of the southwest part of Packersfield, the easterly part of Keene, and the northerly part of Marlborough praying that the town of Packersfield would vote off a certain part of their town to accommodate a new proposed town.
 This layout was west of the Roxbury/Nelson line today with a jog to the east near Woodward Pond, then parallel to the present boundary south to the Marlborough line but one lot (100 rods) to the west.
 Packersfield modified its view of the boundary in an 1806 vote, but never agreed to the final layout.

 Through all this, Packersfield remained sensitive to the needs of its southwestern citizens.
 At town meeting in 1807 it voted to have the Packersfield minister spend some of his time preaching in the new meetinghouse at Roxbury Center.

-After years of stalling by Keene, Marlborough and Packersfield, Roxbury was chartered by the General Court on December 9, 1812.
+After years of stalling by Keene, Marlborough, and Packersfield, Roxbury was chartered by the General Court on December 9, 1812.
 The Court empowered Robert Emes and Solomon Buckminster to call the first town meeting.
 That meeting elected them the Roxbury’s first moderator and selectman respectively.
-The border was as it is today except that the farm of Samuel Griffin, on the old road just west of today’s Apple Hill Music Camp (lot number four in range five of the southwest quarter) was retained by Packersfield.
+The border was as it is today except that the farm of Samuel Griffin, on the old road just west of today’s Apple Hill Music Camp (lot number four in range five of the southwest quarter), was retained by Packersfield.
 Griffin was a major general in the state militia and probably asked to have his 100-acre farm remain in Packersfield.
 The ministerial lot had been sold and went with Roxbury.
 In 1820 the legislature straightened the line adding Griffin’s farm to Roxbury.